 The federal constitution calls for reapportionment of congressional seats according to population from a decennial census (Section 2, Article I).
-Reapportionment is the division of a set number of districts among established units of government.
-For example, the 435 congressional seats are reapportioned among the 50 states after each decennial census according to the method of equal proportions.
-The boundaries of the congressional districts are then redrawn by state legislatures in accordance with state and federal law.
+Reapportionment is the allocation of a set number of districts among established units of government.
+The 435 congressional seats are reapportioned among the 50 states after each decennial census according to the method of equal proportions.
+The boundaries of the individual congressional districts within each state are then redrawn by the state legislature in accordance with state and federal law.

-Redistricting is the revision or replacement of existing districts, resulting in new districts with different geographical boundaries.
-The basic purpose of decennial redistricting is to equalize population among electoral districts after publication of the United States census indicates an increase or decrease in or shift of population.
+Redistricting is the revision or replacement of existing electoral districts, resulting in new districts with different geographical boundaries.
+The basic purpose of decennial redistricting is to equalize population among electoral districts after publication of the United States decennial census indicates population has increased or decreased over the last decade.

 The Texas Constitution requires the legislature to redistrict Texas house and senate seats during its first regular session following publication of each United States decennial census (Section 28, Article III).
 After each census, State Board of Education seats also must be redistricted to bring them into compliance with the one‐person, one‐vote requirement.

-Two primary requirements govern all redistricting decisions in the state.
-First, districts of a given type (senate, house, congressional, State Board of Education (SBOE)) must have equal or nearly equal populations, and second, districts must be drawn in a manner that neither has the purpose nor will have the effect of denying or abridging the right to vote on the basis of race, color, or language group.
-These requirements are based in the Fourteenth Amendment to the U.S. Constitution (the Equal Protection Clause), the Fifteenth Amendment (prohibiting voting discrimination based on race), the federal Voting Rights Act of 1965, and, for congressional districts, Section 2, Article I, United States Constitution.
+Two primary requirements govern redistricting.
+First, representative districts of a given type (senate, house, congressional, and the State Board of Education (SBOE) as well as local government single-member districts) must have equal or nearly equal populations.
+Second, districts must be drawn in a manner that neither has the purpose nor will have the effect of denying or abridging the right to vote on the basis of race, color, or language group.
+These requirements are based in the Fourteenth Amendment to the U.S. Constitution (the Equal Protection Clause), the Fifteenth Amendment (prohibiting voting discrimination based on race), the federal Voting Rights Act of 1965, and, for congressional districts, Section 2, Article I, of the U.S. Constitution.

-"The conception of political equality from the Declaration of Independence, to Lincoln's Gettysburg Address, to the Fifteenth, Seventeenth, and Nineteenth Amendments could mean only one thing— one person, one vote."
+"The conception of political equality from the Declaration of Independence, to Lincoln's Gettysburg Address, to the Fifteenth, Seventeenth, and Nineteenth Amendments can mean only one thing—one person, one vote."

-The first question that must be answered about redistricting is exactly how equal the populations of districts must be.
+Exactly how equal must the populations of districts be?
 A Texas case that reached the U.S. Supreme Court in the 1970s (White v.
-Regester, 412 U.S. 755 (1973)) set the basic standard for the maximum acceptable population deviation for state legislative districts.
-Under that standard, the combined deviation of the most populous district and the least populous district from the ideal district population may not exceed 10 percent, and all the other district populations must fall within that narrow range.
+Regester, 412 U.S. 755 (1973)) set the basic standard for the maximum acceptable population deviation for state legislative districts: the combined deviation of the most populous district and the least populous district from the ideal district population may not exceed 10 percent, and all the other district populations must fall within that narrow range.
 "Ideal district population" is the population a district would have if all districts in a plan have equal populations, and it is determined by dividing the total state population by the number of districts in the plan.
-Exceptions to the 10 percent deviation limitation have been allowed if based on consistent application of rational state policy such as the preservation of whole counties.
-In some cases, plans with districts within the 10 percent limitation have been held invalid if the population deviations show a pattern of discrimination.
+The courts have allowed limited exceptions to the 10 percent deviation limitation if based on consistent application of rational state policy such as the preservation of whole counties.
+In some cases, even plans with districts within the 10 percent limitation have been held invalid if the population deviations show a pattern of discrimination.
 The same standard applies to districts for the SBOE.
 A stricter one‐person, one‐vote standard applies to congressional redistricting.

-The federal constitutional and statutory provisions on redistricting, the differing provisions of the Texas Constitution relating to legislative districts, and numerous federal and state court cases on the issue result in somewhat different requirements for different types of districts.
+While the principal federal constitutional and statutory provisions governing redistricting are the same for all redistricting plans, the specific provisions of the Texas Constitution relating to Texas house and senate districts, and certain provisions of the federal constitution governing congressional districts, result in somewhat different requirements for different types of districts.
 The following sections briefly describe redistricting requirements specific to each type of district for which the Texas Legislature is primarily responsible.

 Section 25, Article III, Texas Constitution, requires the Texas Senate to be elected from single‐member districts and each senate district to be composed of contiguous territory.

-Section 26, Article III, Texas Constitution, as applied by the state and federal courts in conjunction with federal law, requires that house districts be apportioned among the counties according to the federal census population and the following rules:
+Often referred to as the "county line rule," Section 26, Article III, Texas Constitution, as modified by the federal courts to comply with the one-person, one-vote standard mandated by the Fourteenth Amendment, requires that house districts be apportioned among the counties according to the most recent federal decennial census population, subject to the following:

 a county with sufficient population for exactly one district must be formed into a single district;